 Diagnosis and Differential

 The diagnosis of bronchospasm is made clinically.
 The chronic diagnosis of asthma is rarely made in the ED, as spirometry, the criterion standard, is not routinely available in the ED.
 Although peak expiratory flow is often recommended for children > 5 years, it frequently underestimates the severity of airway obstruction.
 If available, FEV1 is the preferred measure of severity, with percent predicted level defining severity: ≥ 40% correlates with mild-moderate airway obstruction, and < 40% correlates to a severe exacerbation.

 Because viral infections are the most common precipitant of asthma exacerbations in children, and because fever is a common associated sign, fever alone does not indicate the need for a chest radiograph.
 It may be considered for infants and young children with a first episode of wheezing to exclude anatomic abnormalities or foreign body.
 For others, a radiograph is indicated when localized findings (rales or decreased breath sounds) do not resolve with bronchodilator treatment or when there is concern for possible pneumothorax (pain or significant hypoxia) or foreign body.
 The pediatric respiratory assessment measure (PRAM) is one of the few severity scores that has been validated, and each ED should have a preferred score to facilitate severity assessment and communication amongst providers.

-The differential diagnosis of wheezing in infants and children is extensive and should consider patient age, presenting signs ...
+The differential diagnosis of wheezing in infants and children ...